jean-pierreBoth/annembed/README.md

     In both cases we use hierarchical initialization.
     We run 200 batches in the first pass by using layers from layer 1 (included) to the upper layer.
 The first batches runs thus on about 460000 nodes.
 Then 40 batches are done on the 11 millions points.

-     Run times are in both cases around 2 hours (45' for the Hnsw construction and 75' for the entropy imterations)
+     Run times are in both cases around 2 hours (45' for the Hnsw construction and 75' for the entropy iterations)

     - Images for the 28 and 21 variables full data